shipt/py-volley/README.md

+[![Build Status](https://drone.shipt.com/api/badges/shipt/ml-bundle-engine/status.svg)](https://drone.shipt.com/shipt/ml-bundle-engine)

 # ML Bundle Engine
 The ML bundle engine is an event driven series of processes & queues.
-The engine intakes a Kafka message from the bundle request topic, makes a prediction with an ML model, runs an optimizer and outputs to a Kafka topic.
+The engine consumes a Kafka message containing a list of orders from the bundle request topic, enriches the orders by calling various machine learning models, then using one or more optimization services to group the orders into bundles.
+The bundles are produced to another Kafka topic.

-[![Build Status](https://drone.shipt.com/api/badges/shipt/ml-bundle-engine/status.svg)](https://drone.shipt.com/shipt/ml-bundle-engine)

-## Maintainer(s)
- - @Jason
- - @AdamH

-## Run locally
+# Run locally
 Acquire creds to pypi.shipt.com #ask-machine-learning

 Add these to your shell